 Analysis of the pollen content of honey has long been used to investigate provenance and provide a quantitative measure of floral origin (e.g. manuka pollen percentage).
 We provide services to major New Zealand honey producers and distributors, and overseas importers.

-To fully characterize pollen content, not only the botanical species present but their relative abundance and concentration should be identified.
+To fully characterise pollen content, not only the botanical species present but their relative abundance and concentration should be identified.
 This is critical when honey with different pollen profiles are blended, so that a blend has a predictable percentage of characteristic pollen.
 Accurate measurement depends on close attention to technical details.

 Analyses include honey colour density (Pfund) determination at no extra charge.